monarch-initiative/gpsea/docs/user-guide/stats.rst

 There are many different ways of statistically testing for genotype-phenotype correlations, and the appropriate statistical test depends on the question.
-This document provides an overview of the tests offered by the genophenocorr library and explanations of how they are implemented by our software.
+This document provides an overview of the tests offered by the GPSEA library and explanations of how they are implemented by our software.